 South Korea will allow the use of AstraZeneca's coronavirus vaccine for people aged 65 and older, Prime Minister Chung Sye-kyun said, a move that will allow the country to ramp up its vaccination campaign.
 The country has been rolling out the vaccine since the last week of February, starting with the elderly and healthcare workers.

-South Korea will begin vaccinating 376,000 patients and staff aged 65 and older in nursing homes and other facilities this month.
+South Korea has begun vaccinating 376,000 patients and staff aged 65 and older in nursing homes and other facilities.